 Consider a “bribe” of a new toy

-Younger children will enjoy this much more than older ones.
-Tell them that if they complete a certain number of chores, then they will receive something that they have been wanting.
+Younger kids will enjoy this much more than older ones.
+Tell them that if they complete a certain number of tasks, then they will receive something that they have been wanting.
 The size, and obviously, the price, of the toy can correlate to the amount of chores that need to be completed.
-For example, a small toy that’s in the $10 range can be earned with two weeks’ worth of chores, while a larger, more expensive toy may take a few months to earn.
+For example, a small toy that’s in the $10 range can be earned within two weeks, while a larger, more expensive toy may take a few months to earn.

 Make it a game